changeworld/azure-docs.pl-pl/articles/media-services/previous/media-services-rest-telemetry.md

         }
     }

-## <a name="create-a-notification-endpoint-for-monitoring"></a>Tworzenie punktu końcowego powiadomienia do monitorowania
+## <a name="create-a-notification-endpoint-for-monitoring"></a>Tworzenie punktu końcowego powiadomienia dotyczące monitorowania

 ### <a name="request"></a>Żądanie